Florida Prenatal and Infant Screen

-What is the Florida Universal Prenatal and Infant Screen?
+What is the Florida Prenatal and Infant Screen?

-How were the Florida Universal Prenatal and Infant Screens developed?
+How were the Florida Prenatal and Infant Screens developed?

-Are the Florida Universal Prenatal and Infant Screens evaluated for validity?
+Are the Florida Prenatal and Infant Screens evaluated for validity?

 • Predictive of preterm birth (34 weeks since LMP) and LBW< 2000 Grams.